jarrenseson/jarrenseson.github.io/essays/myIntrests.md

   - Machine Learning
 ---

-Software engineering is a very diverse field
+*Software engineering is a very diverse field, which covers a wide array of topics, such as DevOps engineering, front end development, back end development, full stack development, and much more.*

 ## In the context of programming